thomass171/threejs-examples/README.md

  3) teleport by mouse or left/right controller trigger click on ground
  4) rotate by menu, cursor keys or by right controller thumbstick
  5) yellow cylinder at left controller, green one at right controller
+ 6) red box and bar can be grabbed by left and right controller and repositioned

 # textures
 wovado from https://opengameart.org/content/stone-wall-1.